alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 2. NextGen CM/ECF (Case Management/Electronic Case Files): NextGen CM/ECF provides functionality that allows citizens to maintain a single login detail for PACER access and e-filing in all federal courts.
 Requestors are given the advantage of registering once to obtain court records, provided the documents are not under any seal.

 3. Public Access to Court Electronic Records (PACER): This is an online public service that gives users access to records from bankruptcy, district, and federal appellate courts.
-PACER is a federal judiciary service to help fulfil the mandate of providing public access to court information using a centralized platform.
+PACER is a federal judiciary service to help fulfill the mandate of providing public access to court information using a centralized platform.

 To use the Public Access to Court Electronic Records, interested persons must have a PACER account of their own as sharing PACER accounts is no longer possible.
-The PACER account linked to the CM/ECF filing account will enable users to access NextGen CM/ECF.
+The PACER account linked to the CM/ECF filing account may enable users to access NextGen CM/ECF.

 How do I Find Out if My Bankruptcy Case is Closed in Alaska?

 During a bankruptcy suit, a discharge does not signify that the case has been closed.
 It only notifies the debtor of the current development regarding the clearing of personal liabilities and incurred debts.
 Meanwhile, the case is still very active to the creditor, the court, and other parties involved.
-In Alaska, bankruptcy cases can be re-visited if the need to add more debts or liquidate an asset arises.
+In Alaska, bankruptcy cases may be re-visited if the need to add more debts or liquidate an asset arises.
 This variable ultimately influences the period required for the legal action to be finalized and closed.

 Can a Bankruptcy be Expunged in Alaska?